Justin-Sawyer/recipes-and-deliveries/README.md

 ## Vote count

 At the moment, the site is new and little used.
-But as they site grows, the developer will revisit whether it is necessary to truncate the number of recipes shown on a user's profile at a greater level than the current 6.
+But as the site grows, the developer will revisit whether it is necessary to truncate the number of recipes shown on a user's profile at a greater level than the current 6.

 ## Tags